Suzette Nicolas vs Alberto Romulo

 HELD: The VFA is a self-executing Agreement because the parties intend its provisions to be enforceable, precisely because the VFA is intended to carry out obligations and undertakings under the RP-US Mutual Defense Treaty.
 As a matter of fact, the VFA has been implemented and executed, with the US faithfully complying with its obligation to produce Smith before the court during the trial.

 The VFA is covered by implementing legislation inasmuch as it is the very purpose and intent of the US Congress that executive agreements registered under this Act within 60 days from their ratification be immediately implemented.
-The SC noted that the VFA are not like other treaties that need implementing legislation such as the Vienna Convention.
+The SC noted that the VFA is not like other treaties that need implementing legislation such as the Vienna Convention.
 As regards the implementation of the RP-US Mutual Defense Treaty, military aid or assistance has been given under it and this can only be done through implementing legislation.
 The VFA itself is another form of implementation of its provisions.